Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_publish.md

 ## Create and publish a Catalog item combining different resources

 You can create an API service within environment `env1` by providing a path to a valid .yaml, .yml, or .json file that defines a specific resource.
-In this case, only one API Service called `apisvc1` is created from the resource file and published to the Unified Catalog:
+In this case, only one API service called `apisvc1` is created from the resource file and published to the Unified Catalog:

 ```bash
 axway central create -f <filepath>